otrv4/otrv4/otrv4.md

 ### Non-Interactive-Auth Message

 This message terminates the non-interactive DAKE and might also contain an encrypted data message.
-This is highly reccommened.
+This is highly recommended.

 A valid Non-Interactive-Auth message is generated as follows: